The Wild Geese: Casting

 John Kani played Jesse Blake, a mercenary who had previously served with Faulkner and was struggling to live before the chance to work with Faulkner again.
-Palitoy based the figure "Tom Stone" (part of the Action Man team) on the character Blake after looking at the pre-production photos and posters of the film.
+Palitoy based the action figure Tom Stone (part of the Action Man team) on the character Blake after looking at the pre-production photos and posters of the film.
 Subsequently, some modifications to the figure were made.
 Kani made his debut in the film after years of acting and stage performances with Winston Ntshona.
-Ntshona was Limbani in the film and continued to make many more films with Kani after The Wild Geese.
+Ntshona was cast as Limbani in the film and continued to make many more films with Kani after The Wild Geese.

 Kani and Ntshona say they both turned down roles in the film at first after hearing it would be about mercenaries, only to change their mind after reading the script.
 As Kani commented: "The film could not come at a better time.
 We know exactly what is happening in Africa today and a movie that devotes – out of 120 minutes – even three quarters of a minute to say we need each other and to say that a white man can be just as much an African as a black man, that's important".

-Rosalind Lloyd, who played Heather, is Euan Lloyd's daughter.
-Her mother, actress Jane Hylton, played Mrs Young.
+Rosalind Lloyd, who played Heather Courtney, is Euan Lloyd's daughter.
+Her mother, actress Jane Hylton, played Mrs. Young.

 Filming

 Principal filming took place in South Africa in the summer and autumn of 1977, with additional studio filming at Twickenham Film Studios in Middlesex.
 Roger Moore estimated location filming in Africa took about three months with the unit taking over a health spa near Tshipise in Northern Transvaal (now Limpopo); shooting also took place at Messina Border Region.
 The fictional country is said to lie on the border with Burundi, Rhodesia and Rwanda and Zambia, Uganda and Swaziland are also mentioned to be close by.

 The rugby scenes were filmed over a period of two days at Marble Hill Park in Twickenham with extras drafted in from nearby Teddington Boys' School.
 Marble Hill Close near Marble Hill Park was also used as a location.

-Most of the military equipment used in the film came from the South African army, but some special weaponry needed to be imported from Britain, as Lloyd commented: "Even though the stuff couldn't fire real bullets, it was held up for weeks by the British government because it was going to South Africa".
+Most of the military equipment used in the film came from the South African Army but some special weaponry needed to be imported from Britain, as Lloyd commented: "Even though the stuff couldn't fire real bullets, it was held up for weeks by the British government because it was going to South Africa".
 South Africa was subjected to a mandatory arms embargo imposed by the United Nations Security Council Resolution 418 in 1977.